 Let’s break it down:

 - Interest rate: This is how much you’ll pay—as a percentage of your loan balance—to borrow the money.
-This rate can be fixed or variable (see below for more detail).
+This rate can be fixed or variable.

 - APR: Or annual percentage rate, is the yearly cost of your loan.
 It includes interest, fees, discount points, and more.